East German Propaganda

 This page is part of the German Propaganda Archive, a collection of translations of propaganda material from the Nazi and East German eras.
 This page covers propaganda in the German Democatic Republic (the GDR) for the period 1949-1989.
 For further information on the site, see the FAQ.

 My book titled Bending Spines: The Propagandas of Nazi Germany and the German Democratic Republic (East Lansing: Michigan State University Press, 2004) provides an analysis of much of the material on the German Propaganda Archive.
-It can be ordered in the United States through amazon.com in either the hardcover or paperback edition.
+The paperback edition is still in print..

 Speeches by East German Leaders